-The term 'Estate' in this document means the excess of the market value of assets and value of in force business attributed to the fund over the value of the total of realistic liabilities for with profits business and any non-participating liabilities of the fund.
-Realistic liabilities comprise aggregate asset shares and additional costs in respect of contractual guarantees, options and smoothing policies, calculated on a market consistent basis.
-This approach is consistent with the Regulator's methodology for determining working capital in the Realistic Balance Sheet included within the Regulatory Returns and the assessment of the Regulatory Capital Resource Requirements.
+The term 'Estate' in this document means the excess of the market value of assets and value of in force business attributed to the fund over the value of the total of technical provisions for business of the fund.
+Technical provisions comprise aggregate asset shares and additional costs in respect of contractual guarantees, options and smoothing.
+This approach is consistent with the Regulator's methodology for determining Capital Resources within the Regulatory Returns and the assessment of the Regulatory Capital Resource Requirements.

 The capital required to support the business activities of Royal London, such as writing new long term business and developing the business in other ways for the benefit of members, is provided by the Estate.

 Three Additional Accounts are maintained within the fund for UF IB, UF OB and RA IB transferred business.
-The Estate receives no benefit from these Additional Accounts but may be required to subscribe capital in order to meet any shortfalls.
+The Estate receives no benefit from these Additional Accounts but may be required to allocate capital in order to meet any shortfalls in these Additional Accounts.
 The UF OB transferred business may receive a benefit from the Estate in accordance with the UAG Scheme of Transfer.

 When the size of the SL Closed Fund falls below a preset amount the SL Scheme of Transfer permits it to be transferred as a whole to the RL Main Fund.
-At the point the assets are transferred the residual SL Estate will be allocated to the remaining qualifying with profits policyholders.
+At the point the assets are transferred the residual SL Estate will be allocated to the remaining qualifying SL Closed Fund with profits policyholders.
 When the size of the PLAL With-Profits Sub-fund falls below a preset amount the PLAL Scheme of Transfer permits it to be transferred as a whole to the RL Main Fund.
 At the point the assets are transferred the residual PLAL Estate will be allocated to the remaining PLAL with profits policyholders.